code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No name matching localhost found
 ```

-The reason for this is that when the HTTPS client connects to a server, it's not enough for a certificate to be trusted, it has to match the server you want to talk to too.
-In other words the client verifies that the hostname in the certificate matches the hostname of the server.
-For more detailed information check [this answer on Stack Overflow](http://stackoverflow.com/a/3093650/4201470).
+The reason for this is that when the HTTPS client connects to a server, it's not enough for a certificate to be trusted, it also has to match the server you want to talk to.
+In other words, the client verifies that the hostname in the certificate matches the hostname of the server.
+For more detailed information check [this answer on Stack Overflow](http://stackoverflow.com/a/3093650/4201470){:target="_blank"}.

-So in order to fix this problem we need to regenerate the server keypair so it contains <var>'localhost'</var>.
-You can the needed keytool command in the [Spring WS mutual authentication tutorial]({{ site.url }}/2017/04/spring-ws-mutual-authentication-example.html).
+So in order to fix this problem, we need to regenerate the server keypair so it contains <var>'localhost'</var>.
+You can find the needed keytool command in the [Spring WS mutual authentication tutorial]({{ site.url }}/2017/04/spring-ws-mutual-authentication-example.html).

-Another option, which we will use in this example, is to override the `HostnameVerifier` so that it returns `true` in the case a URI on localhost is used.
+Another option, which we will use in this example, is to override the `HostnameVerifier` so that it returns `true` in the case a URI on <var>'localhost'</var> is used.
 Note that this is not something you would want to do in production!

 ``` java
 package com.codenotfound.ws.client;